schuchard/kevinschuchard.com-2023/src/pages/blog/2019-05-17-iterpolating-schematics.md

 })
 ```

-While this template file as a whole is not executable in it's current form, you can think of the code between the `<%=` and `%>` elements as being so.
+While this template file as a whole is not executable in its current form, you can think of the code between the `<%=` and `%>` elements as being so.
 So if we look at the style conditionals we can see that it's a basic `if` / `else` block.

 ```ts
 templateUrl: './<%= dasherize(name) %>.component.html',<% } if(inlineStyle) { %>